KarAshutosh/karashutosh.github.io/blogs/blog4.md

     headers = ["Content-Type: application/json","Authorization: Bearer XXX"]
 ```

-### **Log in with the support team’s original user credentials**
+### **Log in with the support team's original user credentials**

 *Solving this challenge requires [KeePass 2.x](http://keepass.info/) installed on your computer.
 If you are using a non-Windows OS you can try using some unofficial port but there is no guarantee the file can be opened on those.*

-1. Find out that the support team’s email address is `support@juice-sh.op` eiher via deduction of the pattern from other users or by completing the [Retrieve a list of all user credentials via SQL Injection](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_retrieve_a_list_of_all_user_credentials_via_sql_injection) challenge.
+1. Find out that the support team's email address is `support@juice-sh.op` eiher via deduction of the pattern from other users or by completing the [Retrieve a list of all user credentials via SQL Injection](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_retrieve_a_list_of_all_user_credentials_via_sql_injection) challenge.
 2. Brute forcing the password on of this user <httpc://localhost:3000/#/login> is an entirely hopeless approach.
 3. You might notice that the support team has a KeePass database file located in [http://localhost:3000/ftp/incident-support.kdbx](http://localhost:3000/ftp/incident-support.kdbx) and that it is conveniently *not blocked* by the file type filter otherwise protecting this folder.
 4. Download and install KeePass 2.x from [http://keepass.info](http://keepass.info/)